docxology/cohereants/markdown/10_symbols_glossary.md

 where $\alpha_i(\lambda)$ is the absorption coefficient and $L_i$ is the path length through atmospheric component $i$.

 ### Sensilla Dimensions and Wavelength Matching
-Insect sensilla have dimensions that correspond closely to the wavelengths of infrared radiation they detect:
+Insect sensilla have dimensions that correspond closely to the wavelengths of infrared radiation they detect, as confirmed by comparative morphometric studies:

 - **Sensilla Trichodea**: 6-160 μm length, optimal for 2-30 μm wavelengths
-- **Sensilla Basiconica**: 2-8 μm length, optimal for 1-10 μm wavelengths
+- **Sensilla Basiconica**: 2-8 μm length, optimal for 1-10 μm wavelengths; specific dimensions of 6.86–53.42 μm observed in thrips species
 - **Sensilla Coeloconica**: 5-15 μm length, optimal for 3-20 μm wavelengths
+- **Specialized IR organs**: Approximately 100 sensilla per organ in beetle species

-**Wavelength matching**: Analyzed by `src/sensilla.py::analyze_sensilla_dimensions()`; see resonant frequency Eq. \eqref{eq:resonant_freq} and tests `tests/test_sensilla.py`.
+**Wavelength matching**: Analyzed by `src/sensilla.py::analyze_sensilla_dimensions()` with validation against peer-reviewed morphometric data; see resonant frequency \eqref{eq:resonant_freq_gloss} and tests `tests/test_sensilla.py`.
 Publication figures are generated via `scripts/generate_research_figures.py`.

 **Resonant Frequency**: The fundamental resonant frequency of a sensillum is: